chiraggupta/ChiragGupta.com/_posts/2020-06-12-mushroom-burgers.md

 - Brush a pan with oil and bring it to medium heat.
 - Meanwhile divide the mixture into four portions.
 - Take each portion and roll it into a ball.
 Make sure it's fairly tight and then slightly flatten it on your palm.
-- Transfer it onto the heated pan, press it gently and let it cook for at least 5 minutes on each side.
+- Put it on the heated pan, press it gently and let it cook for at least 5 minutes on each side.
 It should be nicely browned and should not stick to the bottom before you turn it over.
 - Once you cook them all, cool them down for a couple of minutes and you are ready to serve!

 ### Serve